ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_json_jsonp.md

-Working with Json
+Working with JSON
 =================

-Ninja provides out of the box support to render arbitrary Java objects as Json as well as parsing of Json into Java objects.
+Ninja provides out of the box support to render arbitrary Java objects as JSON as well as parsing of JSON into Java objects.

-Rendering Json
+Rendering JSON
 --------------

 Consider this simple model class: